djscheuf/journeymans-blog/source/_posts/30sr-career-cost-of-agile-adoption.md

   - agile
   - journalling
   - leadership
-date: 2020-07-02 09:00:00
+date: 2020-07-08 09:00:00
 photos:
   - img/post_img/office_politics.jpg
 ---

 I recently watched [the first talk](https://youtu.be/6_L_5pmGGS4) from [the virtual Agile Shift Conference](https://theagileshift.com/).
+If you didn't know, the entire conference went virtual and concluded just last week.
+They've posted the videos, which I've found very informative!

-I think I watched this at like 2AM, while rocking my newest child to sleep.
+Back on topic, I think I watched this talk at like 2AM, while rocking my newest child to sleep.
 But one of the ideas was clear, and tangible enough that even at that wee hour I was able to grasp it.
 I even applied it right then: the 30-second review.

 The 30-second review is what it sounds like.
 Take 30 seconds after you finished [consuming an input](/2020/05/25/i-o-i/), to jot down some notes.
 Your personal takeaways don't have to be big, just what stood out to you.
 [Derek Sivers does something similar with the books he reads](https://sivers.org/book).
 As a result, I thought sharing my 30-second reviews might be a quick way to benefit the community.
 We'll each pull something different out of a given talk, so here's mine.